 Here are the top 5 cheap Canon cameras.

-The Canon Rebel T7 has overtaken the top spot for recommended camera when answering the question of which Canon camera is both good and cheap.
-The t7 takes great photos for less than $500.
+The Canon Rebel T100 has overtaken the top spot for recommended camera when answering the question of which Canon DSLR cameras is both good and cheap.
+The T100 takes great photos along with a lens for less than $500.

-POSITIVES: You get a lot of recent technology for an affordable price.
+POSITIVES: You get a lot of recent technology in a basic DSLR for an affordable price.
+Similar to the Rebel t7, but around $100 less with only marginal difference in capabilities.
 Great image quality.
 Has a hot shoe for adding external flash.
 Lots of auto-focusing modes including face detection.
 Has RAW mode.
 Has WIFI.
 Has hot shoe.
 Optical viewfinder.

 NEGATIVES: No 4k video.
 Frame rate of only 3 fps makes it poor choice for sports and action photographers.
 Fixed LCD screen does not rotate.

-The Canon t5 is a good choice for you if want to be a first time DSLR owner.
-The t5 is just the right size, gives you access to the extensive range of Canon lenses and is absurdly affordable considering the technology it gives you.
+The Canon R100 is a great choice for you if want to be a first time mirrorless camera owner.
+The R100 is just the right size, gives you access to the extensive range of Canon RF (and EF lenses with one of the adapter) lenses and is absurdly affordable considering the modern technology it gives you.

-POSITIVES: Lower price is much more affordable than the t7, leaves you extra money for a lens upgrade or other accessories.
-Can shoot in RAW mode.
-Optical viewfinder.
+POSITIVES: Lower price is much more affordable than the other mirrorless Canon camera bodies, leaving you extra money for a lens upgrade or other accessories.
+Great compact size with a great grip perfect for travel photography.
+Can shoot in RAW mode. bright viewfinder.
 Hot shoe.
-Good image quality.
+Fully articulating screen.
+Great image quality.
+4k/24p Video.

 These cheaper Canon cameras are like small DSLR cameras and have smaller sensors than the APS-C sized sensors of the Rebel t7 and t5 mentioned above.
 Canon bridge cameras make great travel cameras for beginning photographers.